-Reykjavík is bustling with activities, from famous attractions to small hidden gems.
+Reykjavík is bustling with activities, from famous attractions to our small hidden gems.
 And we have busted our balls, pushing ourselves to our physical limits—have you seen how many mountains we hiked?—to compile this list of what you need to do to experience Reykjavík to the fullest (and most authentic).
-So, here are the winners of our Best of Reykjavík 2021 Activities awards, all of which are recommended by our panel of locals.
-Although there is still a pandemic going on, all these places have been accessible and safe throughout the restrictions.
-So sanitise those hands, put on a mask and enjoy.
+So, here are the winners of our Best of Reykjavík 2022 Activities awards, all of which are recommended by our panel of locals.

 Tryggvagata 16, 101 Reykjavík